Podcastindex-org/team/README.md

 # Team
 The full cast that makes Podcasting 2.0 work.

-As of September 30, 2022 (on International Podcast Day), ~1,230 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server having published ~82.1k Toots!
+As of November 4, 2022 , ~1,240 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server having published ~82.7k Toots!

 Somewhere along the way during one of the early [Podcasting 2.0 Podcast](https://podcastindex.org/podcast/920666) (aka The Board Meeting) episodes, [Adam](https://podcastindex.social/@adam), mentioned that he considered anyone posting to podcastindex.social as part of the team and golly, shouldn't we have a list on the github.